righettig/ensek-interview-test/README.md

 ## User story:

-	As an Energy Company Account Manager I want to be able to load a CSV fiel of Custom Meter Readings so that we can monitor their energy consumption and charge them accordingly
+	As an Energy Company Account Manager I want to be able to load a CSV file of Custom Meter Readings so that we can monitor their energy consumption and charge them accordingly